When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Timing for sealing: Allow new concrete to cure for 28 days before sealing, and ensure the surface is dry and clean.
-Apply sealer when the temperature is between 50 and 90 degrees Fahrenheit.
+• Timing matters: Wait at least 28 days for new concrete to cure and only seal when temperatures are between 50 and 90 degrees Fahrenheit.

 Should You Seal Your Concrete Patio?